opfesoft/sol-docs/db/world/creature_addon.md

 0 = Normal, standard visible distance from worldserver.conf (default 90 yards)

 1 = Large, maximum visibility distance (250 yards)

+### maxAggroRadius

+If set the aggro radius is limited to this value.

 ### auras